 The underlying questions are: How has attendance faired in the NHL over the years?
 What’s the trend?
 Is there a reason for concern?
-Of course, you will always see dips in certain franchises for various reasons, but there might be more to it than that.
+Of course, you will always see dips with certain franchises for various reasons, but there might be more to it than that.
 Is the future bright or not?

 For the purpose of this analysis, let’s focus on average attendance per year from the record-setting average game attendance during the 2012-13 regular season up until the 2019-20 season was paused due to the global pandemic; which you can see in the chart below, but before we get into that let’s point out a few things.

 Well, we all know what happened during the 2019-20 season.
 But a brief look into the median numbers shows that the league’s attendance as a whole basically stayed the same as the previous season at 17,313; before the pause around game 70 for most teams or at game 1,082 league-wide.
 Those numbers are without counting outdoor and international games.